beeware/cpython-apple-source-deps/README.rst

 CPython Apple source dependencies
 =================================

-This is a meta-package for building the binary packages that a CPython build is dependent on to support the standard library:
+A meta-package for building the binary packages for iOS, tvOS and watchOS that a CPython build requires.
+This includes:

 * BZip2
 * XZ